 That it’s outdated and repels today’s younger generation of adults.
 That it has negative connotations and takes too long.
 That nobody should have to submit themselves to anybody else’s authority.
-And, oh yes, that we should consider using another word besides “disciple” in Mommy Disciple Me.
+And, oh yes, that we should consider using another word besides “disciple” in Family Disciple Me.

 Well…call us old-fashioned, call us crazy, call us stubborn, but we kind of like the word “disciple.”